paezha/Spatial-Statistics-Course/Github Book/_book/01-Reading-Basic-Operations-and-Data-Structures.md

-# Basic Operations in R
+# Basic Operations and Data Structures in R

-NOTE: This is an [R Markdown](http://rmarkdown.rstudio.com) Notebook.
-When you execute code within the notebook, the results appear beneath the code.
+*NOTE*: You can download the source files for this book from [here](https://github.com/paezha/Spatial-Statistics-Course).
+The source files are in the format of R Notebooks.
+Notebooks are pretty neat, because the allow you execute code within the notebook, so that you can work interactively with the notes.

 Now that you have installed R and RStudio we can begin with an overview of basic operations and data structures in this computing language.
 Please note that this document you are reading, called an R Notebook, is an example of what is called "literate programming", a style of document that uses code to illustrate a discussion, as opposed to the traditional programming style that uses natural language to discuss/document the code.
 It flips around the usual technical writing approach to make it more intuitive and accessible.